Dedicatus546/hexo-tag-swiper/README.md

 }
 ```

-if your theme is not `next`, you can write extra style to adapt it in `scripts`, such as:
+if your theme is not `next`, you can write extra style to adapt it in `scripts` folder, such as:

 ```js
 // scripts/swiper.theme.js